-Dedication to clients will remain our priority as well as ambition to create economic value to our clients and local communities by fully exploiting our deep knowledge of the Serbian market, our Group global reach and deep expertise in financial products and solutions.
+Dedication to clients will remain our priority As well as ambition to create economic value to our clients and local communities by fully exploiting our deep knowledge of the Serbian market, our Group global reach and deep expertise in financial products and solutions.

-Retail Division
+RETAIL DIVISION

-Even with the challenging environment during the 2014, highly Project Migration transaction was fully operational in 2014.
-Project affected by the crises, Retail Banking division managed to maintain an enables payment of bills at ATMs for all types of bills that have a upward trend by recording 9.0% growth in Revenues (compared with bar code with no additional cost, which significantly expanded the previous year).
-Loan and deposit volumes have followed the same range of products that we offer and number of clients who are scenario, by increasing for 28.9% on lending and 26.9% on deposit using this method of payment.
-Apart from the abovementioned, the side, this increase is also reflected in improvement in market share in project is focused on cash transactions and exchange transactions lending activity. and it was implemented through a package of electronic banking During 2014 Retail banking division has expanded offer for private services called "Bank on button".
-The basic idea of the project is to individuals and SME with different products and services. reduce the number of transactions at the cash desk in the branches and their migration to electronic transaction channels (ATM, online Through further cooperation with the insurance company Wiener banking, banking M), while increasing the number of users as well as Stadtsche the Bank introduces two new important products: increasing the number of transactions executed through electronic channels.
+Even with the challenging environment during the 2014, highly affected by the crises, Retail Banking division managed to maintain an upward trend by recording 9.0% growth in Revenues (compared with previous year).
+Loan and deposit volumes have followed the same scenario, by increasing for 28.9% on lending and 26.9% on deposit side, this increase is also reflected in improvement in market share in lending activity.

+During 2014 Retail banking division has expanded offer for private individuals and SME with different products and services.

-Endowment insurance policy "My profit" and Insurance in case of developing critical illness "Best Doctors".
+Through further cooperation with the insurance company Wiener Stadtsche the Bank introduces two new important products: Endowment insurance policy "My profit" and Insurance in case of developing critical illness "Best Doctors".
 Selling of these products was followed by organized successful sales campaigns which significantly contributed to increase in revenues.

-In 2014, offer of the consumer loan product has been extended by introducing Administrative ban enabling sales of these loans to non pay-roll clients, which significantly contributed to number of approved loans.
+In 2014 offer of the consumer loan product has been extended by introducing Administrative ban enabling sales of these loans to non pay-roll clients, which significantly contributed to number of approved loans.